BCom Industrial Sickness Notes Study Material

 REMEDIAL MEASURES

-To remove industrial sickness following remedial measures are taken in future:
+To remove industrial sickness following remedial measures are taken in the future:

-(ii) Efficiency-Oriented Environment: It is also necessary to create conducive environment for development of healthy units.
+(ii) Efficiency-Oriented Environment: It is also necessary to create a conducive environment for the development of healthy units.
 Competition and substitute products are two big challenges in front of running industries.

-To face these challenges following steps has to be taken:
+To face these challenges following steps have to be taken:

 (b) Removal of quantitative restrictions on imports and exports.